dmattp/bang/README.md

       3  4
       fun x =
-         fun y = x y +; !
+         fun y =
+            x y +; !
       !

 First we push 3 and 4 on the working stack.
 Then we encounter the first function which takes the argument x.
 When this function is applied, it pops 4 off of the stack and binds it to variable "x".
 Then, it evaluates the function body.
-The function body defines another function which accepts a parameter "y".
+The function body applies the function which accepts a parameter "y".
 When this function is applied, it pops the remaining "3" off the stack and binds it to parameter "y".
 Then it pushes "x" and "y" onto the stack and adds them.

 So we have in effect defined a function that takes two arguments, even though our language only gave us a function that takes one!
 Standard fare if you're familiar with functional languages, but still a neat trick.